 limits

-Recommendation ITU-R F.1191 requires that, for Digital Radio Systems, operating on a specific radio-frequency channel arrangement, the frequency boundaries between spurious and out-of-band domains are 250% of the relevant Channel Separation (CS).
+The necessary bandwidth (NB) for Fixed Service systems is defined in Recommendation ITU-R F.1191 [7], which requires that, for Digital Radio Systems, operating on a specific radio-frequency channel arrangement, the NB is considered equal to the relevant Channel Separation (CS); therefore, the frequency boundary between spurious and out-of-band domains is normally set at 250% of the relevant Channel Separation (CS).
 Therefore, for the purpose of this Recommendation, the frequency boundaries for spurious domain emissions of analogue and digital fixed service systems are taken, whenever applicable, as 250% of the relevant CS of the radio-frequency channel arrangement where the system is to be placed.

 According to Recommendation ITU-R F.1191, the Channel Separation (CS) is taken as XS/2 for alternated frequency channel arrangements and XS for co-channel and interleaved frequency channel arrangements as defined by Recommendation ITU-R F.746.